aquasecurity/kube-bench/README.md

 ## Running kube-bench

-If you run kube-bench directly from the command line you may need to be root/sudo in order to have access to all the config files.
+If you run kube-bench directly from the command line you may need to be root / sudo to have access to all the config files.

 kube-bench automatically selects which `controls` to use based on the detected node type and the version of Kubernetes a cluster is running.
 This behavior can be overridden by specifying the `master` or `node` subcommand and the `--version` flag on the command line.

 The Kubernetes version can also be set with the `KUBE_BENCH_VERSION` environment variable.
 The value of `--version` takes precedence over the value of `KUBE_BENCH_VERSION`.